What is Australian culture like? What will you need to know to do or not do while you’re here? We can tell you the basics.

 Apart from that, there is a bunch of slang we could teach you so that you understand what we’re all saying in the “Strayan” language.
 Some common ones that trip people up and cause hilarious situations are the words “pants” (meaning jeans and slacks, not underwear) and “thongs” (meaning flip-flops or jandals, not G-strings).

 Good luck in Australia, everyone!
 Enjoy meeting our friendly people and exploring this amazing country of ours.

 You can read more about the Australian culture in the Life In Australia e-book available for free from the Department of Immigration.

 Are you currently looking for Overseas Student Health cover?
 You can do that using the Canstar comparison website.
-See below for a comparison of OSHC products for an overseas student studying in NSW on a 3-year study visa.
-Results are sorted by Canstar Star Rating (highest to lowest).
+See below for a comparison of OSHC products providing cover for an overseas student with a 3-year study visa.
+Results are sorted by Star Rating (highest to lowest).